OriolFF/Recipes/rules.md

 # Architecture

-MVI , Clean code, with a presentation layer, a domain layer and a data layer. with a package per feature Each feature will have the 3 layers
+MVI , Clean code, with a presentation layer, a domain layer and a data layer. with a package per feature Each feature will have the 3 layers: domain, presentation and data

 # Important

 Be concise, only add comments when is very relevant.
-Don't add text in the files, use strings.xml instead
+Don't add text in the files, use strings.xml instead Don't add comments unless is very necessary